oxygen preference

 • DOI:10.1128/aem.00606-23 Expression of genes encoding detoxifying enzymes was upregulated in response to O2 or H2O2 stress.

-• detoxifying-enzyme gene expression increases oxygen tolerance RO:0002213
+• detoxifying-enzyme gene expression increases oxygen preference RO:0002213

 A larger detoxifying-enzyme repertoire increases survival under oxygen exposure.